Cherry Bar, ACDC Lane, Melbourne, Victoria © Visit Victoria

 Known as “the home of rock”, and a certified Melbourne institution in the suburb of Collingwood, The Tote has been hosting live music since the 1980s.
 In 2010 it was forced to close due to changes in licensing laws.
 City wide protests ensued and a rally attended by more than 10,000 people helped the venue reopen.
 The campaign to save the Tote showed just how passionate Melburnians are about their live music.

-Melbourne’s newest jazz bar Bird's Basement is a sister club to Birdland, the famous New York night spot inspired by alto saxophonist Charlie Parker.
+Jazz bar Bird's Basement is a sister club to Birdland, the famous New York night spot inspired by alto saxophonist Charlie Parker.
 Mimicking the Birdland formula, this subterranean city location offers two dinner shows a night with some of the world’s most famous jazz and funk musicians accompanied by modern Italian cuisine.